Nadnik85/sample/README.md

 ## Git Guide
 If you've never used git before, GitHub has a nice little tutorial: https://help.github.com/articles/set-up-git/
-You can even use their "GitHub Desktop" client with our Gitlab repository.
-Redguides member erfg12 wrote a guide on this for his site: https://newagesoldier.com/how-to-use-github-windows-client-with-gitlab-reposaccounts/
+You can even use their "GitHub Desktop" client with our Gitlab repository, as Redguides member erfg12 shows here: https://newagesoldier.com/how-to-use-github-windows-client-with-gitlab-reposaccounts/

 Most developers in the MQ2 scene use Visual Studio Community Edition to connect to git, which is also free.